metricly/metricly-docs/content/integrations/user-scripts-collector/_index.md

 tags: ["#user scripts", "#integrations" ]
 author: Lawrence Lane
 ---
-The User Scripts Collector runs external scripts and collects their output for you to view in Metricly.
+The User Scripts Collector runs external scripts and collects their output for you to view in CloudWisdom.

 ## Prerequisites
 - [Linux Agent][1]